-Doctor of Science (DSc) students submit their final dissertations to ProQuest at the link below.
+Doctoral students submit their final dissertations to ProQuest at the link below.
 For more information, students should review the Doctoral Dissertation Guide or consult with their department administrator.
 See guide for submission instructions.